d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 glossing over the details of how these choices are made.
 You might have even gotten the impression that these choices are not especially important.
-To the contrary, the choice of initialization scheme plays a significant role in neural network learning, and it can be crucial for maintaining numerical stability.
+On the contrary, the choice of initialization scheme plays a significant role in neural network learning, and it can be crucial for maintaining numerical stability.
 Moreover, these choices can be tied up in interesting ways